PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 sudo python setup.py sdist
 ```

-Once the apckage is created, you can upload it with twine:
+Once the package is created, you can upload it with twine:

 ```
 sudo twine upload dist/*